-Not everyone can afford an original work of art from one of the galleries on Canyon Road.
-Don’t despair, you can still take home an original masterpiece as a memento of your trip.
-How does $5 sound for your own authentic piece of affordable art?
+Not everyone can afford an authentic work of art from the galleries on Canyon Road.
+Don’t despair – take home an original and quirky masterpiece as a memento of your trip anyway.
+How does $5 sound for your own affordable and unique Santa Fe art piece?

 What is Art-o-mat?

-Art-o-mat is the ingenious creation of Clark Whittington, who back in 1997 began repurposing cigarette machines into art vending machines.
-The idea is simple; for $5 you pull the lever on the machine and instead of a packet of cigarettes you get a real piece of art the size of a packet of cigarettes.
+Art-o-mat is the ingenious and curious creation of Clark Whittington, who in 1997 began repurposing cigarette machines into art vending machines.
+The idea is simple; for $5 you pull the lever on the machine.
+Instead of a cigarette pack you get a real piece of art the same size.
 What’s not to love?
-Beyond the amazing bargain price you also get a non-cumbersome artwork that you can slip in your pocket and take anywhere – including onto your flight home if you’re a tourist.
+Beyond the amazing bargain price you also get a non-cumbersome creation to take anywhere – including your flight home.

-That’s not the end of this innovative concept.
-This truly is art for the masses by the masses.
-Art-o-mat continually accepts submissions from artists all over the world, as long as they stick to the specs. provided by Art-o-mat.
-Obviously the piece needs to operate cohesively with the machine – no jams.
+That’s not the end of this innovative and unusual concept – this certainly is art for the masses by the masses.
+Art-o-mat continually accepts submissions from artists all over the world as long as they stick to the specs. provided.
+Obviously, the piece must operate cohesively with the machine to produce no jams.
 Who knew cigarette machines would prosper such a sense of community?

 Recycling, Restoring, Rejuvenation